The Atari Video Computer System (VCS)

 6502 Processor page.

-Stella Programming Guide (PDF): The official Atari 2600 (Stella) programming manual from Atari.
+official Atari 2600 (Stella) programming manual from Atari.

 Changing Atari VCS Graphics - The Easy Way by Adam Trionfo